McFly: 2010–2012: Above the Noise and Memory Lane: The Best of McFly

 In Autumn 2010, McFly re-signed and partnered with their previous Label (Island Records) to create and launch an interactive website, Super City, which provided fans with unprecedented access to the band.
 Subscribers would be able to download CDs before they were sold in stores.
 They would also gain access to video streams, web-chats, VIP access at gigs, and first call on tickets.
 This website was developed in a hope to combat any leaks (piracy) and gain loyalty from their fans, as they would have access to any new materials before they could be leaked.
 The website had about 50,000 visitors the first day, causing the site to shut down for two weeks.

 The first single from their fifth album, "Party Girl", was written in Atlanta with Dallas Austin.
 It premiered on 14 July on BBC Radio 1 and was released on 5 September and reached number 6 in the UK charts.
 The "Party Girl" music video was voted number 1 by fans, in the 4Music Video Honours of 2010.
 The album, Above the Noise, was released on 15 November.
-It debuted at number 20 in the album charts & reached number 7 in the album download charts.
+It debuted at number 20 in the album charts and reached number 7 in the album download charts.
 The second single released from the album was "Shine a Light", a song penned with Taio Cruz.
 "Shine a Light" reached number 3 in the UK charts.
 The third single, "That's the Truth", was released on 6 March 2011.

 The band made a mini 30-minute-long movie titled Nowhere Left to Run which featured a vampire theme along with a sex scene involving Judd.
 The "Party Girl" video was taken from the movie.
 This was released on DVD on 29 November exclusively to HMV stores.
+The film has since been panned by the band themselves.

 In August 2011, McFly announced that they would be doing a tour consisting of 26 dates around the UK in March/April 2012.
 On 1 November McFly teamed up with Gioia Jewellery to release their first official jewellery range designs include each member's SuperCity logo.
 On 4 December, Poynter won the eleventh series of I'm a Celebrity...Get Me Out of Here!.
 On 17 December, Judd won the ninth series of Strictly Come Dancing.

 On the band's latest tour, entitled Keep Calm and Play Louder Tour, they showcased three brand new songs entitled "Do Whatcha", "Red" and "Touch the Rain", all of which would be on their sixth studio album.